On Multiple Sources of Income and Working Smarter Not Just Harder

 A friend of mine has about six.
 He works as a part-time bookkeeper, sells vitamins for a direct-selling company, owns an eLoad business, buys and sells computer parts online, works as a Math tutor and occasionally gets an allowance for running important errands for his father’s company.

-Well yes, he is hard working, but despite all those freelance work, I would say he’s actually “not earning much”.
+Well yes, he is hardworking, but despite all those freelance work, I would say he’s actually “not earning much”.
 Or to put it in another way, he could be earning more if he only knows how.

 And by that I mean, working smarter not just harder.